T4P4N/tmux-cpu-temp/README.md

 ## Tmux cpu temp
-cpu temprature in tmux status bar
+CPU temperature & battery status in tmux status bar (Tested only on termux)

 ### Installation

 #### Before using this plugin make sure acpi is exists in $PATH

 - Add this line in your `.tmux.conf` file